 Cash consists of cash on hand, checking account deposits and saving account deposits.
 Cash equivalents refer to short-term and highly liquid investments that are readily convertible to known amounts of cash with insignificant risk of changes in value.
-Time deposits that meet the criteria and are held for the purpose of fulfilling short-term cash commitment rather than other purposes are classified as cash equivalents.
+Time deposits that meet the criteria and are held for fulfilling short-term cash commitments rather than other purposes are classified as cash equivalents.